 LEGO recently partnered with Snapchat to launch its new clothing line in a shoppable augmented-reality boutique.

 If you have an e-commerce provider that allows for easy integration with social, it’s a no brainer.
-These clever platforms* will do the heavy lifting for you, with no ongoing maintenance required to keep your social store up-to-date and looking fresh.
-Stock levels, pricing and product information are automatically updated when you fiddle with your store’s back-end.
+These clever platforms* will do the heavy-lifting for you, with no ongoing maintenance required to keep your social store up-to-date and looking fresh.
+Stock levels, pricing and product information is automatically updated when you fiddle with your store’s back-end.
 Perfect for brands with fast-moving goods and fluctuating prices.